Getting started with Play 2.x

 If you are not familiar with Play 2 framework and want to learn how to use it, create a Play project via IntelliJ IDEA that will generate an executable application.

-Open New Project wizard.
-From the options on the right, select Play 2.x.
+From the options on the left, under the Generators node, select Play 2.x.

 Follow the steps suggested in the wizard and click Finish.